 Finally, Transparent Labs Creatine HMB contains bioperine, a black pepper extract, which has been shown to optimize the absorption of the natural compounds contained in dietary supplements, like creatine8

-All of this considered, it wasn’t difficult to consider Transparent Labs Creatine HMB among the best creatine supplements for women.
+All of this considered, it wasn’t difficult to consider Transparent Labs Creatine HMB among the best creatine supplements for women and people of all gender expressions.
 It’s an overall thoughtfully formulated supplement without any extra bells and whistles, just clinically effective ingredients and dosages.

 GGR senior staff writer Amanda Capritto and GGR senior editor Nicole Davis both tried Transparent Labs Creatine HMB and neither were big fans of the taste.
 Nicole said, “I tried Black Cherry and I wasn’t a huge fan of the taste of this one—it tasted a bit watered down, even with the right amount of water.
 Some people may prefer this though!”